Radin-System/Management_App/README.md

 - Integrate with Asterisk to control telephony services.
 - Interface with Zabbix for monitoring and management tasks.
 - Ensure secure and efficient operations within the application.
+- Make the application to run as a Service in linux

 ## Features